 Another Great Use for Your Cheesecake Pan

-It's worth noting that this cake is absolutely beautiful when it's sitting on a pretty cake stand.
-This is thanks to its high edges which are achieved by baking it in a cheesecake pan.
-If you don't have a cheesecake pan, you can also bake this recipe in a regular 10-inch cake pan too.
+- If you don’t have a cheesecake pan, you can also bake this recipe in a regular 10-inch cake pan too.

 Can You Freeze This Cake?

-- Once baked allow the cake to cool completely.
+- Once baked, allow the cake to cool completely.
 At this point, you can either freeze the whole cake or slice it in half or individual portions.

 - Wrap each portion in wax paper and then aluminum foil.